-To reduce health disparities and improve health outcomes among at-risk populations, including the homeless and medically underserved, UC Davis Medical Center began routine testing this week in the emergency department.
+To reduce health disparities and improve health outcomes among at-risk populations, including the homeless and medically underserved, UC Davis Medical Center began routine testing for HIV and hepatitis C virus (HCV) this week in the emergency department.

-The initiative, funded with a Frontlines of Communities in the United States (FOCUS) grant from Gilead Sciences, covers both screening and case management services to help patients who test positive find primary care services in the community for ongoing care.
-The medical center is working in partnership with One Community Health, a local Federally Qualified Health Center.
+The initiative, funded with a Frontlines of Communities in the United States (FOCUS) grant from Gilead Sciences, covers both screening and case management services to help patients who test positive for HCV find primary care services in the community for ongoing care.
+The medical center is working in partnership with One Community Health, a local Federally Qualified Health Center for those ongoing services.